 Other brands I’ve seen at Dollar Tree include Atkins, Hormel, John Morrell, and Michelina’s.

 8. Purchase dog food on Amazon.

 Find the same quality dog food you’d get at Costco on Amazon.
-Costco’s 40 lb. bag of Kirkland Signature Nature’s Domain dry dog food comes from the same manufacturer as Diamond Naturals dog food but is $0.97/lb. versus $0.80/lb. on Amazon.
-Did I mention you don’t have to lug a 40 lb. bag of dog food around the store when you get it delivered right to your home?
-Double score!
+Costco’s 35-pound bag of Kirkland Signature Nature’s Domain dry dog food comes from the same manufacturer as Diamond Naturals dog food but is $1.63 per pound versus $1.39 per pound on Amazon.

 9. Get milk at drugstores like CVS.

 CVS offers more than just in-store shopping; you can also get prescriptions and essentials delivered for free or through Instacart.

 Now on to how you can save: Although the regular price tends to be higher than what you’d find at a grocery store, CVS often offers sale prices and ExtraBucks promotions that you can stack with regional newspaper coupons.

 10. Buy baking products at Walgreens or other drugstores.

 11. Get deals on fresh vegetables through a local co-op or farmers market.

 Local food co-ops may offer their members discounts on fresh locally grown organic produce.
 Another option for fresh produce is your local farmers market.
 Some areas have them every weekend during the peak months of spring, summer, and fall.